What Are the Differences between Margin and Futures Trading

 Markets & Trading assets

 Margin Traders have access to 3X~10X leverage with assets provided by the platform.
 The leverage multiplier is based on whether you are using isolated margin or cross margin mode.
-In contrast, futures contracts offer higher leverage up to 125X.
+In contrast, futures contracts offer higher leverage.

 Binance Futures and Binance Margin trading both allow traders to switch between “Cross Margin” and “Isolated Margin” modes.
 So, traders can allocate their funds to a cross position or isolated positions to reasonably share the collateral to control risks.